 In performing recipient site creation, the robot automates another part of the Follicular Unit Extraction hair transplant process that can be prone to human variability and error.
 In addition, the new technology will soon give the physician a consultation tool to show what the hair restoration procedure can do and to help align the patient’s expectations with anticipated results.
 Probably the greatest significance of robotic site creation is that it brings the technology one step closer to the goal of a totally automated hair transplant that can be performed with precision, speed and reproducibility.

-Dr. Bernstein is a medical consultant to Restoration Robotics, Inc. He and Dr. Wolfeld have financial interests in the company.
+Dr. Bernstein is a medical consultant to Restoration Robotics, Inc. He has financial interests in the company.